-Provider's will be notified in writing of the outcomes of the quarterly review through an initial consultation letter with indicative places, followed by a Deed Notice with final Places.
+Providers will be notified in writing of the outcomes of the quarterly review through a Places review letter and Deed Notice.

 Action may be taken outside of the quarterly review process where significant variations in utilisation are identified and verified between Performance Assessments.